 As part of the selection process, students will be expected to demonstrate good knowledge and a clear understanding of the scope of work that an occupational therapist is required to undertake as well as the significance of the NHS Constitution and its core values (you can find further information on these on the Health Education East of England website and the Gov.UK webpages.

-Interviews will take place in January 2018 for the September 2018 intake.
+Interviews will take place from January 2019 for the September 2019 intake.
 If you are selected for interview, then you will also be required to sit a Literacy & Numeracy test.

 Interviews for international applicants will be via Skype, details of which will be provided in advance.